dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 What happens under the hood?

-1. The alloc request asks the heap for pointer to an area of 5 bytes.
+1. The alloc request the heap for pointer to an area of 5 bytes.
 2. The heap allocator searches for a region big enough for 5 bytes, if available in the current heap.
 If so, no need to dig down further, just return what was found.
 However if the current heap doesn't contain an area of 5 bytes that can be returned, it will need to expand.
 So it asks for more space from the VMM.
 Remember: the *addresses returned by the heap are all virtual*.
 3. The VMM will allocate a region of virtual memory big enough for the new heap expansion.
 It then asks the physical memory manager for a new physical page to map there.
 4. Lastly a new physical page from the PMM will be mapped to the VMM (using paging for example).
 Now the VMM will provide the heap with the extra space it needed, and the heap can return an address using this new space.